 Participants

 We recruited 119 participants from two sources to complete Experiment 1.
 First, 92 undergraduate students were recruited from Midwestern State University.
-An additional 27 undergraduates were recruited from Jackson State University.
+An additional 27 undergraduates were recruited from Jackson State University (see Table 1 for participant characteristics).
 Participant ethnicity was determined via self-report, and only participants who self-identified as Black or Caucasian were eligible for participation.
-Data was screened for low recognition rates (≤ 5%, which suggested a failure to attend to stimuli at encoding) and JOLs which were anchored at extremes (e.g., all 0 or 100, which suggested a failure to attend to the JOL task instructions).
+The data were screened for low recognition rates (≤ 5%, which suggested a failure to attend to stimuli at encoding) and JOLs that anchored on scale extremes (e.g., all 0 or 100, which suggested a failure to attend to the JOL task instructions).
 No participants were omitted based on these criteria.
-As such, our final sample contained responses from 59 Black participants and 60 Caucasian participants and was based on a priori power analysis conducted with G*Power 3.1 (Faul, Erdfelder, Buchner, & Lang, 2009), which suggested that 90 participants would be necessary to detect small-to-medium main effects/interactions (d ≥ 0.30; α = .05; 1 - β = .80).
+Our final sample contained responses from 59 Black participants and 60 Caucasian participants and was based on a priori power analysis conducted with G*Power 3.1 (Faul, Erdfelder, Buchner, & Lang, 2009), which suggested that 90 participants would be necessary to detect small-to-medium main effects/interactions (d ≥ 0.30; α = .05; 1 - β = .80).
 However, data collection was increased to account for additional variability that was anticipated due to Experiment 1 being conducted online.
 All participants were native English speakers.

 Materials

 Stimuli.
-Eighty colored photographs were selected from the Chicago Face Database (CFD; Ma, Correll, & Wittenbrink) an served as stimuli.
+Eighty colored photographs were selected from the Chicago Face Database (CFD; Ma, Correll, & Wittenbrink) as served as stimuli.
 All photographs were 611 x 430 pixels in resolution, 240 dpi, and 24-bit.
-Of these photographs, 40 depicted faces of Black individuals, while the remaining 40 depicted Caucasian faces.
-Faces were selected from the CFD to account for gender and attractiveness, and importantly, all faces were rated as having high prototypicality for their respective ethnic group (see Appendix Table A1 for stimuli properties).
+Of these photographs, 40 depicted faces of Black male and female individuals, while the remaining 40 depicted Caucasian male and female faces.
+Across target ethnicity and gender, only neutral faces were selected.
+All faces were rated as having high prototypicality for their respective ethnic group.
+Additionally, when selecting faces, we controlled for age, typicality, and perceived attractiveness (see Appendix Table C1 for stimuli properties) .
 Finally, an additional five Black and five Caucasian faces were randomly selected from the CFD to serve as non-tested primacy and recency buffers.

 Study Lists and Recognition Test.
 The selected faces were equally split into two lists of 40 faces, with the constraint that each list contained 20 Black faces and 20 Caucasian faces and that for each race, an equal number of male and female faces were selected (e.g., 10 Caucasian male faces, 10 Caucasian female faces, etc.).
-Next, five buffer faces were added to the beginning and end of each list.
+Next, five randomly selected buffer faces were added to the beginning and end of each list.
 Because participants only studied one of the two lists, the same primacy and recency buffers were utilized for each study lists.
 Finally, an 80-item old/new recognition test was created by combining items from both lists (i.e., all items minus buffers).
 As such, this test presented participants with 40 previously studied Black and Caucasian faces alongside 40 Black and Caucasian faces from the non-studied list.
 Two versions of the study were created, which counterbalanced studied and non-studied faces.